abheykumar/Getting-And-Cleaning-Data-Course-Project/README.md

 # Getting-And-Cleaning-Data-Course-Project
 ### submitted by Abhey Kumar, 03 June 2017

 #### This is the course project for the Getting and Cleaning Data Coursera course.

+Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzip the file in current working directory of R or RStudio.
+After unzipping the files, set the working directory as "UCI HAR Dataset".

-The R script, run_analysis.R, performs the following steps:
+#### The R script, run_analysis.R, performs the following steps:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.